junxit/us-congress-bills-112/metadata.md

 - 2012-01-13 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman under authority of the order of the Senate of 12/17/2011 with an amendment.
 With written report No. 112-106.
 - 2012-01-13 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman under authority of the order of the Senate of 12/17/2011 with an amendment.
 With written report No. 112-106.
 - 2012-01-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 268.
+- 2012-12-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8552-8556; text of measure as reported in Senate: CR S8553; text as passed Senate: CR S8553)
+- 2012-12-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S8552-8556; text of measure as reported in Senate: CR S8553; text as passed Senate: CR S8553)